wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 4.0.3 =
+- Added a new filter to allow overriding the auth cookie value for when the "Logout Member on Browser Close" feature is enabled.

 = 4.0.3 =
 - WP 5.6 compatibility update with jQuery script.
 This will fix an issue whereby error messages on registration form weren't showing correctly.